SebKuzminsky/zenbot/README.md

 ### Generate G-code

-For each of the three toolpath objects (trace isolation, drill/mill, and board outline), select the object, set Create CNC Job options, click Generate.
+For each of the three toolpath objects (trace isolation, drill/mill, and board outline), select the object in the "Project" tab, switch to the "Selected" tab, set "Create CNC Job" options, click "Generate".

-For the isolation job: Use the 0.010 endmill, feed 2.4, "Cut Z" should be maybe 0.010, with a single pass.
-(1 oz copper clad board has a 0.0014 inch thick copper layer, and it's pretty easy to mount the board with less than 0.003 inch wobble.)
+For the isolation job: Use the 0.010" endmill, feed 2.4 inch/min (60.1
+mm/min), "Cut Z" should be maybe -0.005 inch (-0.127mm), with a single pass.
+(1 oz copper clad board has a 0.0014 inch (0.036mm) thick copper layer, and it's pretty easy to mount the board with less than 0.003 inch (0.076mm) wobble.)

-For the drill/mill and board outline jobs: Use the 0.031 endmill, feed 5.0, "Cut Z" should be the thickness of the board + 0.005 or so, call it 0.070, with a depth/pass of 0.020?
+For the drill/mill and board outline jobs: Use the 0.031 inch (0.794mm) endmill, feed 5.0 inch/min (127 mm/min), "Cut Z" should be the thickness of the board + 0.005" or so, call it 0.070 inch (1.8mm), with a depth/pass
+of 0.020 inch (0.5mm)?

 ### Save the G-code

 In each G-code object:

+* If you're using mm units: Add "G21 G64 P0.01" to "Prepend to G-code".

-* Add "G20 G64 P.0005" to "Prepend to G-code".
+* If you're using inch units: Add "G20 G64 P0.0005" to "Prepend to
+  G-code".

 * Add "M2" to "Append to G-code".